Answering A Child’s Questions About Shocking News Stories

 Have you ever lost it with your child over something and not understood why?
 Why your son’s clinginess on a playdate drives you crazy?
 Why you snap if you see your oldest daughter hit your youngest?
 Why your blood races when your baby won’t stop crying?
 Despite your best intentions to keep calm and understanding,

 We long to relax and enjoy each other’s company on vacation, but in new surroundings, after long journeys, children can feel out of sorts and disconnected, and often meltdown on holidays.
-Allocating one-on-one time builds in a regular time for reconnection through laughter and play that keeps connections strong.
-Bring Special Time on Vacation Here’s
+Allocating one-on-one time builds in a regular time for reconnection.
+Laughter and play can help keep connections strong.
+Here’s how it looked for Hand

 Surely not one of us reading this set out thinking that parenting would be a breeze?
 We hear about sleep deprivation from the moment we announce that we are becoming parents.
 We know they’ll be allowances.
 Even when we vow that parenting won’t change us, we know, inside, that there has to be some.
 But